lgorissen/SIGSpringBoot101/lab 7/README.md

-# Lab 7: Create a SOAP web service in SpringBoot
+# Lab 7: Create a SOAP web service in Spring Boot

-##Goal:
+## Goal:
-In this lab you will create a SOAP web service using SpringBoot.
+In this lab you will create a SOAP web service using Spring Boot.

-##Steps:
+## Steps:
+- Create a project and corresponding Maven pom file
+- Create XML schema's for the messages
+- Create Java classes from XML schema's using JAXB
+- Create a repository
+- Create and configure the web service endpoint
-- [todo: outline the steps of this lab]
+- Configure the web service
+- Create a runnable application
+- Run and Test the service